 We know that customer engagement matters.
 Yet much of our thinking about engagement remains simplistic.
 Most current definitions of engagement are bimodal – someone is either engaged or they’re not.
 But this is a limited view that hampers our ability to manage engagement in meaningful ways.

-Projects can quickly take a life of their own, spiraling out of budget and taking far more time than planned.
+Projects can quickly take on a life of their own, spiraling out of budget and taking far more time than planned.
 Project management software can help—but it adds an extra item to your already-strapped budget.
 Don't worry.
-There are still great, free project management options for you.
+There are still great, free project management apps for you.

 Kim Scott wanted to stay home in the morning long enough to have breakfast with her young twins.
 So she did the logical thing — she sent an email to her team asking if they could start their morning meeting an hour later.

 Last week, we asked our readers to send in their questions about business, startups, product management and more.
 We got a fantastic response, and we’ll be rolling out answers to some of the most interesting questions in the coming weeks.

 A collection of real fundraising decks from real startups.
 In total, these decks have raised over $400 million.
 Attach shows you who opens your pitch decks, what pages they read and for how long.